RazvanN7/DIPs/DIPs/DIP1xxx-rn.md

 In the above situation, `s` was constructed on the stack supposedly initializing 1GB of data.
-When `s` is passed to `gun`, a copy of it is going to be performed, allocating and initializing a new `VeryBigStruct` object.
+When `s` is passed to `gun`, a copy of it is going to be performed, allocating and initializing a new `ExpensiveStruct` object.
 Considering that `s` is no longer used in the `main` function, the compiler could take advantage of this situation and perform a move, thus "stealing" the already allocated object.
 This will result in eliding a copy constructor call (avoiding the initialization cost) and also a destructor call.
-It is safe to do so because `s` is no longer used after it has been moved.
+It is safe to do so because `s` is no longer accesible after it has been moved.

-2. Working with uncopyable objects
+2. Working with noncopyable objects

 ```d
 struct A